legacyguard/phoenix/docs/COMPONENT_STANDARDS.md

 export const useTheme = () => {
   const context = useContext(ThemeContext);
   if (!context) {
-    throw new Error('useTheme must be used within ThemeProvider');
+    throw new Error("useTheme must be used within ThemeProvider");
   }
   return context;
 };